 I will list the steps that I use when setting up a new tank which is the same for most tanks, but there are a few differences.
 A betta tank is best set up using the following steps:

-Probably the most important step in setting up your new betta tank is choosing the correct tank size.
-Betta fish are used to living in rice paddies and small, slow-moving streams, so you may think you need a smaller aquarium that does not provide too much space.
-The truth is that betta fish do like space and room to move around.
+The most important step in setting up your new betta tank is choosing the correct tank size.
+Betta fish are used to living in rice paddies and small, slow-moving streams, so you may think you can buy a small aquarium that doesn’t provide much space.
+The truth is that betta fish like plenty of space and room to move around.

-A betta tank that is too small can dramatically affect your betta’s lifespan, as they will become stressed and suffer many health issues in a tiny tank.
+A betta tank that is too small can dramatically affect your betta’s lifespan, as they may become stressed and suffer health issues in a tiny tank.
 Water parameters are also very difficult to maintain in smaller tanks.

-Male bettas tend to be more aggressive than female bettas, as they will defend their territory, food sources, and potential mates.
-Female bettas tend to be a lot more docile than male betta fish.
+Male bettas tend to be more aggressive than female bettas, as they defend their territory, food sources, and potential mating partners.
+Female bettas tend to be much more docile than male betta fish, so betta sorority tanks are a solution for more experienced aquarists.

 Betta Tank Size

-The size of your betta’s tank will depend on the number and type of other fish you are introducing to live with your betta in its new home; a general rule is about 1 gallon for every inch of the longest length of an adult male’s body, although this is an absolute minimum size.
+The size of your betta’s tank largely depends on the number and type of other fish you are introducing.
+A general rule is to start with a 10 gallon tank and add 1 gallon for every inch of the expected length of a full-grown adult male’s body, although this is an absolute minimum size.

 The Fluval Spec series is quite a good option and can be found online at Amazon.com and at some other retailers.